Merlin-Lovers-Anonymous/cyber-blog/content/posts/CyberDiscord Open 2023 Windows Server Writeup.md

 This pretty much maxed out my basic knowledge of critical services but there are probably a dozen others.

 ## Defensive Countermeasures - 2
-Most attacks start with a simple phish in the sea.
-So preventing our users from becoming falling for them is extremely important.
+Most attacks start with a simple phish.
+So preventing users from falling for them is extremely important.
 We can block dangerous websites which are most likely phishing campaigns through windows defender by setting `HKLM\SOFTWARE\Policies\Microsoft\Windows Defender\Windows Defender Exploit Guard\Network Protection\EnableNetworkProtection` to `1`.

 Other threats could be on a system level so making it harder for 0-day exploits to be carried out is also an important security step.
 One of these settings is randomized memory allocation or ASLR.
 You can set this either through the GUI by going to the exploit protection settings or by using `Set-ProcessMitigation -System -Enable ASLR`.

-There was more but I didn't get any.
+There was probably more but I didn't get any.

 ## Service Auditing - 3
 Many services are either not needed or directly decrease security.
 In general, if you don't need something disabling it will lower the attack surface making your machine more secure.
 The three services which weren't needed and provided points were the `World Wide Web Publishing service`, `Net.
 TCP Port Sharing service`, and `Telephony service`.